khushi1k4/SmartPlatter-Meal-4-All/README.md

 - Fiber
 And provides: Healthy improvement tips

-### 4️⃣ NutriCalculator — Personalized nutrition calculations based on age, gender, height, and weight
+### 4️⃣ NutriCalculator — Personalized nutrition calculations
 - Height, weight, age, gender, and activity level of the individual help to determine the nutrient values required for their body.

 ## 🌍 Multilingual Interface